iainelder/aws-boto-multiregion-client/README.md

 ## Combining with botocove for cross region and cross account queries

-It is possible to combine it with this client to query all accounts and regions.
+Botocove can be combined with this client to query all accounts and regions.
 See botocove_test.py for an example.
 It lists all the VPCs in all the enabled regions of all the member accounts in the organization.

 The botocove test uses a get_enabled_regions function to avoid failures from querying disabled functions.
 This function is generally useful and could be split out.